-The guarantee applies exclusively to the individual components (on the condition that these are installed correctly).
+The guarantee applies exclusively to the individual parts (on the condition that these are assembled correctly) and not to the assembled product.
 The aforementioned RF-SYSTEM reserves the right to make modifications and/or improvements to the module at any time, without updating this manual.